-- If your Spouse is more than 10 years younger than you, the Spouse's pension will be reduced for each complete year, in excess of 10, by which your Spouse is younger. - A different level of benefits may apply if you have had a Spouse for less than six months at the time of your death or if marriage or civil partnership did not take place before you reached Normal Pension Age. - If you have no Spouse at the time you die, there may be a Dependant's or Child's pension payable.
-A pension may also be payable to a Child if your Spouse dies whilst in receipt of a Spouse's pension.
-Details of the different eligibilities can be confirmed on request.
+- If your Spouse is more than 10 years younger than you, the Spouse's pension will normally be reduced. - In some cases, If you have no spouse at the time you die, there may be a Dependant or Child's pension payable.
+Details of the different eligibilities are contained in the Scheme rules.

-See the 'Definitions' section for more information on who may be classed as a Spouse.
+See the 'Definitions' section for more information on who may be classed as a Spouse or Survivor.